Lara Trump Gushes Over Husband Eric Trump, Opens Up About Having More Kids And Her Love For Her Family

-Eric and Lara Trump have been a couple for years now and they welcomed their first child a matter of months ago.
-The trio is not living in Washington, D.C. and thus in the public eye quite as much as Eric’s sister Ivanka Trump and her husband Jared Kushner, but they are still very supportive of his father’s presidential efforts.
-Eric and Lara were just profiled for Westchester Magazine and they shared some great tidbits about their commitment to one another and their love for family.
+Eric and Lara Trump have been a couple for years now, and they welcomed their first child a matter of months ago.
+The trio is not living in Washington, D.C., and thus in the public eye quite as much as Eric’s sister Ivanka Trump and her husband Jared Kushner, but they are still very supportive of his father’s presidential efforts.
+Eric and Lara were just profiled for Westchester Magazine, and they shared some great tidbits about their commitment to one another and their love for family.

 Lara Trump officially became a member of the family when she wed Eric in 2014 after a decade-long courtship.
-The profile shares that the couple frequently traded compliments about one another and held hands often during the chat for the profile, while adding in gentle ribbing at times as well.
-They are said to have been incredibly warm and friendly throughout the interview, open to sharing insight on what their life is like now that the family is so prominent due to being connected to President Donald Trump.
+The profile shares that the couple frequently traded compliments about one another and held hands often during the chat for the profile, while adding gentle ribbing at times as well.
+They are said to have been incredibly warm and friendly throughout the interview and open to sharing insight on what their life is like now that the family is so prominent due to being connected to President Donald Trump.

 The Trump family welcomed son Eric Luke Trump last September and Us Magazine noted that baby Luke’s christening was a big event in Washington, D.C.
-Eric’s extended family was on hand along with Vice President Mike Pence and his wife Karen and visitors had some great opportunities to tour the White House while attending the christening.
+Eric’s extended family was on hand along with Vice President Mike Pence and his wife Karen, and visitors had some great opportunities to tour the White House while attending the christening.
 During their Westchester profile, Lara noted that she always knew that Eric would be a great dad, and she’s said that Luke is a happy, smiley baby.

 Eric and Lara are in the early stages of building their family, but they are hoping to expand down the road.
 Lara referenced how they hoped to have “at least” two children, and this prompted Eric to joke about needing a tape of the interview to remind his wife that she was at least momentarily open to having more than two.
 Trump explained that typically Lara has always been set on just one more child after Luke, and she insisted that she’s not making any promises quite yet about eventually having at least three.